 \begin{assumption} $\Omega_k$ is a positive definite $(q\times q)$ matrix ($q =$dim($z_t$)) that is a continuous function of data $\{y_t, x_t, z_t; 1\leq t \leq T\}$ and have stochastically bounded norms uniformly in $k=1,\ldots,T-1$.
 In addition, for any nonzero vector $c \in \mathbb{R}^q$,

 holds for all $k$ and $k_0$, where $M = I-X(X'X)^{-1}X'$.
-When $k/T \rightarrow \rho$ as $T \rightarrow \infty$, then $\Omega_k \overset{p}{\rightarrow} \bar{\Omega}(\rho)$ where $\bar{\Omega}(\rho)$ is a differentiable function of $\rho$, element-wise. \end{assumption}
+When $k/T \rightarrow \rho$ as $T \rightarrow \infty$, then $\Omega_k \overset{p}{\rightarrow} \bar{\Omega}(\rho)$, where $\bar{\Omega}(\rho)$ is a differentiable function of $\rho$, element-wise. \end{assumption}

-Assumption \ref{A:multimodel} conditions are similar to assumptions A1 to A6 in \hyperref[Bai1997]{Bai (1997)}, with additional restrictions on $(iv)$ and $(vi)$.
-Assumption \ref{A:multimodel}$(vi)$ allows for general serial correlation in disturbances and requires $x_t$ to be strict exogeneous.
-This is because $\Omega_k$ depends on the moments of regressors and we want to impose zero weights on the ends of the unit interval.
-For instance, if the second moments of $z_t$ changes at the true break point $\rho_0$, then $\Omega_k$ depends on the ratio of the pre- and post-break second moments and $\rho_0$.
-The ends of the unit interval may have positive weights that depends on the distribution of $z_t$.
+The conditions of assumption \ref{A:multimodel} are similar to assumptions A1 to A6 in \citet*{Bai1997}, with additional restrictions $(iv)$ and $(vi)$.
+Assumption \ref{A:multimodel}$(vi)$ allows for general serial correlation in disturbances and requires $x_t$ to be strictly exogeneous.
+This is because $\Omega_k$ depends on the moments of regressors and we want to impose zero weights on the boundaries of the unit interval.
+For instance, if the second moments of $z_t$ changes at $\rho_0$, the boundaries of the unit interval may have positive weights that depend on the distribution of $z_t$.
 These cases are avoided under strict exogeneity because $\Omega_k$ converges in probability to a nonrandom matrix that varies across $\rho$ only.
 Note that if $\Omega_k$ is a non-stochastic matrix that satisfies the norm inequality in Assumption \ref{A:Omegak}, consistency holds under weakly exogeneous regressors (see Assumption \ref{A:weakexog}).